2013 Bet-at-home Cup Kitzbühel

 The 2013 Bet-at-home Cup Kitzbühel was a men's tennis tournament played on outdoor clay courts.
 It was the 69th edition of the Austrian Open Kitzbühel, as part of the World Tour 250 series of the 2013 ATP World Tour.
-It took place at the Tennis stadium Kitzbühel in Kitzbuehel Austria, from July 28 through August 3.
+It took place at the Tennis stadium Kitzbühel in Kitzbuehel Austria, from 28 July through 3 August 2013.
+Eighth-seeded Marcel Granollers won the singles title.